 If enough people covet the same thing badly enough, then that thing becomes valuable.

-So what drives our love affair with certain inner city neighbourhoods, and why is scarcity such a big player in these same areas; where owner-occupiers vie for high priced property and tenants are willing to pay a premium for rental stock?
+So what drives our love affair with certain inner-city neighbourhoods, and why is scarcity such a big player in these same areas; where owner-occupiers vie for high-priced property and tenants are willing to pay a premium for the rental stock?

-Our lifestyle and household make-up is changing in Australia.
+Our lifestyle and household make-up are changing in Australia.

 Cities once seen as dirty, industrial hubs for the working classes have morphed into lifestyle playgrounds for high-income earning, corporate ladder climbers.